GeneralBots/BotServer/README.md

 ### Run the server locally

-1. Install [Node.js](https://www.npmjs.com/get-npm) the current generation General Bots code execution platform;
+1. Install [Node.js](https://www.npmjs.com/get-npm) the current generation General Bot code execution platform;
 2. Open a **Terminal** on Linux and Mac or a **Command Prompt** window on Windows;npm
 3. Type `npm install -g botserver` and press *ENTER*;
 4. Type `gbot` to run the server core.